Share your switchflipper recipes here!

-Share you switchflipper recipes here!
-The earlier recipes I tried were a great distraction at cocktail time.
+I recommend making a project of experimenting with all kind of ethanol-free drinks.
+The earlier recipes I tried were a great distraction at cocktail time (and so crazy I’ve delete them).
 Now I’ve simplified.

 The De-Cider Pour over ice 3 parts apple cider 1 part lemon juice a couple dashes of bitters a healthy dash of cayenne pepper